×

 Avenged Sevenfold, from Huntington Beach, CA, is a hard rock band known for melodic intensity and over 10M records sold, 2 No.1 Billboard albums, and hits in heavy metal.

-The Red Jumpsuit Apparatus, known for their 2006 hit "Face Down," blend emo and rock with powerful messages on abuse.
-Fronted by Ronnie Winter, they've sold 5x platinum, streamed 1.5B+, and toured globally, earning lasting fan loyalty.
+The Red Jumpsuit Apparatus, known for their 2006 hit "Face Down," blend rock and emotional lyrics on issues like abuse.
+They've sold 5x platinum, 1.5B+ streams, and toured worldwide.

 Hinder, formed in 2001, is renowned for the 2005 hit "Lips of an Angel."
 Their gritty rock style and gutsy lyrics led to a 3x Platinum debut.
 Marshal Dutton joined as lead vocalist in 2015, and the band is celebrated for its resilience and dynamic rock ethos.